 Within the French EEZs, catch limits for target species, as well as vessel licensing, are allocated by France.
-A six-year management plan was adopted in 2019 with the overall objective of ensuring conditions for a sustainable and optimal exploitation of Patagonian toothfish.
+A six-year management plan was adopted in July 2019 with the overall objective of ensuring conditions for a sustainable and optimal exploitation of Patagonian toothfish.
 It also sets catch limits for a period of 3 years.
-The 2019 catch limit was set at 5200 tonnes.
+The 2020-2022 seasonal catch limit was set at 5200 tonnes, and the 2023-2025 seasonal catch limit was set at 5020 tonnes.